subroy13/statwizard/content/research/2019/onset-detection.md

   - Soham Bonnerjee
   - Subhrajyoty Roy
 date: "2019-08-21T00:00:00Z"
-summary: We develop a QBH system based on detection of onsets of a song, within a statistical framework.
+summary: We develop a QBH (Query-by-Humming) system based on detection of onsets of a song, within a statistical framework.
 tags:
   - Sound processing
   - Hypothesis testing